What is a Men’s Shed?

 Grant Funding

-- An application to Cambridgeshire County Council’s Cultivate Cambs fund was successful and £2000 will shortly be paid into the Cambourne Men’s Shed bank account.
+• An application to Cambridgeshire County Council’s Cultivate Cambs fund was successful and £2000 was paid into the Cambourne Men’s Shed bank account.

-The priorities for grant funding will be to cover the costs of establishing and operating the shed (e.g. insurance, room hire, safety equipment), purchasing tools and materials for Shed projects, fitting out premises, UK Mens Shed Association membership, Volunteer training, food and drink and promotional materials.
+The priorities for grant funding will be to cover the costs of establishing and operating the shed (e.g. insurance, room hire, safety equipment), contributions towards shared use of Cambridge Men’s Shed, purchasing tools and materials for Shed projects, fitting out premises, UK Mens Shed Association membership, Volunteer training, food and drink and promotional materials.

 Engagement with UKMSA Ambassador Programme